DCRichards/twoTicksTwice/README.md

 ### Stacktrace or GTFO

 We're all here to learn.
-Bugs, suggestions, pull requests and all that stuff welcome through the usual issues submission.
+Bugs, suggestions, pull requests and all that stuff welcome.